Concordium/concordium.github.io/source/shared/net/guides/run-node-windows.rst

 -  Search for *configure concordium node* in the **Search** bar, and then select **Configure Concordium Node Service**.
 If you see a message saying *Do you want to allow this app to make changes to your device?*, select **Yes**.
 The configuration file opens in Notepad.

+..
+To Do:

-For detailed information about all the configuration options, see :ref:`Concordium node runner service configuration <node-runner-service-configuration>`.
+   Add information about Concordium node runner service configuration

 .. _view-windows-node-log: